tophat2d/tophat/README.md

 # tophat

-Tophat is a 2d game engine focused on minimalism using [Umka](https://github.com/vtereshkov/umka-lang), a statically typed scripting language for scripting.
-Games can however be extended with c.
+Tophat is a 2d game engine focused on minimalism.
+You can use [Umka](https://github.com/vtereshkov/umka-lang), a statically typed scripting language to make games, although they can be extended with c.

-Tophat is currently going through a big rework.
-I don't advise to use it for a project as there will be a lot of breaking changes.
-See the progress [here](./rewrite.md).
+Visit the [homepage](https://marekmaskarinec.github.io/tophat.html) for more info.

 ## features